Grippentech/SetupScript/README.md

 # SetupScript
 #### Ubuntu Startup Script designed to install some of the basic tools that I use and setup my desktop environment.

+It will help setup a general dev. environment with Z Shell and Sublime Text as well as specific tools for building Jekyll Powered Websites and custom versions of the Linux Kernel.

 ![terminal](https://cloud.githubusercontent.com/assets/7153954/26794475/cde703d4-49ef-11e7-9c97-eadaf8bda0b2.png)

 ### The Package Installs: